stat545ubc-2021/KatieTM_MDA/Milestone1/MDA_m1.md

 ### Introduction

-This is the R markdown document for the mini data analysis project.
-The first milestone of this project for STAT 545 aims to build familiarity with the R tidyverse for data tidying, visualization, and developing research questions.
+This is the R markdown document for the first milestone of the mini data analysis project.
+This milestone of this project for STAT 545 aims to build familiarity with the R tidyverse for data tidying, visualization, and developing research questions.
 The datasets explored for this analysis come from the *datateachr* package.
 Data exploration and visualization will be conducted primarily using packages within the *tidyverse* and include *dplyr* functions and *ggplot2*.

 ## **Task 1**